jbostoen/iTop-custom-extensions/wip/extensions/jb-leisurepass/readme.md

 ## What
 An attempt at converting our inventory of leisure passes and checks from a legacy program to iTop.
+( we worked around this, leaving this example as a test case )

 Stuck due to a bug in iTop.